pdone/FreeControl/README.en.md

 ## FAQ

+### Lock Screen After Closing Window

+`v1.7.1` and later versions, the `PowerOffOnClose` parameter is added to control whether the mobile phone will be locked after the control window is closed.
+It is not enabled by default.
+You can change the value of the `PowerOffOnClose` parameter to `true` in the configuration file `%AppData%\FreeControl\config.json` to enable it.

+### Compilation Issues

+`Workflows` have been added to this repository for continuous integration.
+You can view the latest code build status through `GitHub Action`.
+If `Workflows` is successfully built but cannot be compiled after being pulled locally, you can try to manually add project dependencies or retry by referring to the build process configured in `Workflows`.

 ### Input Method Issues

 `v1.7.0` and later versions, the `UHID keyboard` feature of scrcpy is enabled by default to optimize the Chinese input experience.